infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 be over the entire domain, which is ``[0, 10]`` in this case.

-The `integral` function uses trapezoid rule as the default discretization scheme for univariate parameters in finite `IntervalSet`s.
-In addition, the user can also use quadrature methods for univariate parameters in all `IntervalSet`s by setting the keyword argument `eval_method` as `Quadrature()`:
+The `integral` function uses trapezoid rule as the default discretization scheme for univariate parameters in finite `IntervalDomain`s.
+In addition, the user can also use quadrature methods for univariate parameters in all `IntervalDomain`s by setting the keyword argument `eval_method` as `Quadrature()`:
 ```jldoctest meas_basic
 julia> mref2 = integral(y^2 + u^2, t, eval_method = Quadrature())